A Review on The Sixth Painleve' Equation: Finding the Critical Behaviours

 \subsection{Tabulation}

-The critical behaviors admit full expansions (convergent, asymptotic or formal).
+The critical behaviours admit full expansions (convergent, asymptotic or formal).
 For example, the procedure to compute the expansion of (\ref{locintro}) at $x=0$ is given in \cite{guz2010}.
-It involves a recursive computation, based on the substitution into PVI, which increases in complication with the order of the expansion (a conjectural closed form for the coefficients at all orders of the $\tau$ function associated to (\ref{locintro}) can be found in \cite{Lisovyy1}).
+It involves a recursive computation, based on the substitution into PVI, which increases in complication with the order of the expansion.
 The Taylor expansions can be obtained by a recursive computation based on the substitution into PVI.
 The same can be done starting from the behaviours (\ref{intrlog1}) and (\ref{intrlog2}), to generate two full "series expansions" at $x=0$ whose coefficients are polynomials of $\log x$.

+It is to be remarked that the closed form of the coefficients {\it at all orders} of the expansion of the $\tau$ function associated to (\ref{locintro}) when $x\to 0$ was first given in \cite{Lisovyy1}, in terms of conformal blocks.
+This resut is reviewed in this Special Issue of CA, in paper \cite{Lisovyy2}.

 The birational transformations associated to the Weyl group, the Shifts and Permutations applied to the full expansion of the solutions obtained in subsections \ref{JimboWork} and \ref{Matching}, generate a variety of critical behaviours, whose image through $f$ is essentially the whole of ${\cal M}$ \cite{guz2012}.
 The systematic tabulation of these behaviours is possible.
 In the paper \cite{guz2012}, we provided the tables of the critical behaviours with full expansion at $x=0,1$ and $\infty$, and the parametric connection formulae.
 Below, we reproduce the table of \cite{guz2012}, only at $x=0$, and in a simplified form.
 The branches in the table may be classified according to their behaviour: